A variety of resources to dive deeper into the war and impact of the peace movement.

 The Draft, DVD of a play written by Peter Snoad, based on the book Called to Serve by Tom Weiner.
 Real-life stories of 10 young Americans — eight men and two women — whose lives were shaped and forever changed by the military draft

 The Boys Who Said No!
 Draft Resistance and the Vietnam War.
-Coming in early 2018 by Oscar-nominated director Judith Ehrlich, the definitive film on the history and impact of the draft resistance movement - the largest and most successful noncooperation with a war in American history.
+Coming late 2018 by Oscar-nominated director Judith Ehrlich, the definitive film on the history and impact of the draft resistance movement - the largest and most successful noncooperation with a war in American history.
 Featuring major figures in the movement, including David Harris, Joan Baez, Michael Ferber and others.Robert Scheer - Above the Fold.
-Coming January 2018.
+Coming 2018.
 Julie M. Thompson and Brogan de Paor.
-The life of activist/journalist Robert Scheer, who traveled to Vietnam in 1962 and wrote about the folly and travesty of the Vietnam War in "Why The United States is In Vietnam," which sold over a million copies.
+The life of activist/journalist Robert Scheer, who traveled to Vietnam in 1962 and wrote early on about the folly and travesty of the Vietnam War in "Why The United States is In Vietnam," which sold over a million copies.

 Articles - Vietnam War